 When are the property appeal hearings conducted?

 After a letter of appeal is received the owner is notified of receipt of the letter, and the property value is reviewed.
 It is often useful to speak informally, either at the Assessor's counter or on the phone, to clarify issues regarding the subject property.
 The owner will be notified by letter of their scheduled appeal hearing time.
-The property Appeal Hearings typically are held in the month of May.
+The property appeal hearings are held in the month of May.
 Arrive to the hearing at least 10 minutes before your scheduled appointment.

 What happens if I am late to the hearing?

-If you, tthe petitioner, arrive late, you may forfeit your hearing.
-BOA hearings are scheduled for15 minutes.
+If you, the petitioner, arrive late, you forfeit your hearing.
+BOA hearings are scheduled for 15 minutes.
 Your right to more time or a different time slot is not guaranteed if you are late!
-Partial hearings times may not be honored if you arrive late and you may not be able to reschedule.
-Late arrivals should expexct they will have to request a hearing as a walk-in - this means you will have to show up on a time or day that is not potentially scheduled or wait for a no show appointment, by another petitioner, to be heard by the BOA.
+Partial hearings times may not be honored if you arrive late.
+Late arrivals should expect a rescheduled hearing.
+Late arrivals will be considered as a walk-in appointment.
+Therefore, you will have to show up on a time or day that is not already scheduled or wait for a no show appointment, by another petitioner, to be heard by the BOA.

 Will I be notified if my property value has changed?